jayscottaf/PBSOptimizer/replit.md

 ## Overview

-The Delta PBS Bid Optimization App is a full-stack web application designed for Delta pilots to parse monthly bid packages, store pairing data, track historical bid awards, and predict hold likelihood.
-The application processes PDF bid packages, extracts detailed pairing information, and provides analytics to help pilots make informed bidding decisions.
+The Delta PBS Bid Optimization App is a full-stack web application for Delta pilots.
+Its primary purpose is to parse monthly bid packages, store detailed pairing data, track historical bid awards, and predict the likelihood of a bid being awarded.
+This application aims to provide pilots with actionable analytics to inform their bidding decisions and optimize their monthly schedules.

 ## User Preferences